NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Examples

-The momentum conservation condition for this diagram is $p_1+p_2+p_3+p_4=0$.
+The momentum conservation condition for this diagram equals $p_1+p_2+p_3+p_4=0$.

-We randomly pick up $21185$ integrals as our target.
-They are in the $\{1,2,3,4,5,6,7,8,9,10\}$ and its sub sectors.
+We randomly pick $21185$ integrals as our target.
+They are in the sector $\{1,2,3,4,5,6,7,8,9,10\}$ and its subsectors.
 The most complicated integral has the numerator degree $6$ in the top sector.
-Using {\sc NeatIBP} (v1.0.2.3), we found $83$ master integrals and acquired $200074$ IBP relations enough to reduce all the target integrals to master integrals.
+Using {\sc NeatIBP} (v1.0.2.3), we found $83$ master integrals and acquired $200074$ IBP relations, which are sufficient to reduce all given target integrals to master integrals.

-This computation is carried out on a computer with 50 CPU cores and 1.5TB RAM, and took about $6$ hours.
-The input and some output files are attached as \begin{quote} \url{https://www.dropbox.com/s/8mabbgauxpmxzrb/3l4p1m.tar.gz} \end{quote}
+This computation was carried out on a computer with 50 CPU cores and 1.5TB RAM and took about $6$ hours.
+The input and relevant output files can be downloaded at the link: \begin{quote} \url{https://www.dropbox.com/s/8mabbgauxpmxzrb/3l4p1m.tar.gz} \end{quote}